Havana Conference: Narcotics trade

 One of the key topics at the Havana Convention was the global narcotics trade and the mob's operations in the United States.
 A longstanding myth has been the supposed refusal of Luciano and Cosa Nostra to deal in narcotics.
 In reality, only a few bosses such as Frank Costello and the other bosses who controlled lucrative gambling empires opposed narcotics.
 The anti-drug faction believed that Cosa Nostra did not need narcotics profits, that narcotics brought unwanted law enforcement and media attention, and that the general public considered it to be a very harmful activity (unlike gambling).
 The pro-drug faction said that narcotics were far more profitable than any other illegal activity.
 Furthermore, if Cosa Nostra ignored the drug trade, other criminal organizations would jump in and eventually diminish Cosa Nostra's power and influence.

 Luciano himself had a long involvement in the drug trade, starting as a small time street dealer in the late 1910s.
 In 1928, after the murder of Arnold "The Big Bankroll" Rothstein, Luciano and Louis "Lepke" Buchalter took over Rothstein's large drug importation operation.
 Since the 1920s, Cosa Nostra had been involved in drug importation (heroin, cocaine, and marijuana) into North America.
 In the 1930s, the organization started transporting narcotics from the East Asia Golden Triangle and South America to Cuba and into Florida.
 The American mob had a longtime association with the government of Cuba concerning gambling interests such as casinos along with their legitimate business investments on the Caribbean island.
 This put them in a position to use their political and underworld connections to make Cuba one of their narcotics importation layovers or smuggling points where the drugs could be stored.
 They were then placed on sea vessels before they continued on to Canada and the United States via Montreal and Florida among the ports used by Luciano's associates.

-With Luciano's deportation to Italy, he now had the opportunity to import heroin from North Africa via Italy and Cuba into the US and Canada.
+With Luciano's deportation to Italy, he had the opportunity to import heroin from North Africa via Italy and Cuba into the US and Canada.
 Luciano made connections with Sicily's biggest bosses such as Don Calogero "Calo" Vizzini of Villalba who assisted the Allies' invasion of Sicily and had the greatest political connections of all the Sicilian bosses.
 Also, Don Pasquale Ania, a powerful boss in Palermo who had connections to legitimate pharmaceutical companies because large-scale heroin manufacturing in Italy was legal at the time.